rasulkhanbayov/Database-I/README.md

 ## Lecture requirements
 --------------------
-Online (paper and programming) exam at the end of the semester, in the exam period.  <-- Exam Attendance is compulsory, it will be monitored through Microsoft Teams.              <-- Attendance (If you have any problems, please let me know about that.
+Online (paper and programming) exam at the end of the semester, in the exam period.  <-- Exam <br />
+Attendance is compulsory, it will be monitored through Microsoft Teams.              <-- Attendance <br />
+(If you have any problems, please let me know about that.
 I will accept what is acceptable concerning attandance.)